erdc/air-water-vv/2d/benchmarks/dambreak_Ubbink/README.rst

 Dambreak flow with obstacle - Ubbink (1997)
 ===========================================

-The problem consists of a 0.292m x 1.146m (height x width) column of water, initially at rest.
-A small obstacle (0.024m x 0.048m) is placed in the middle of the tank base.
-Under the action of gravity the water column interacts with the obstacle and collapses to a wall.
+The problem comprises a 0.292m x 1.146m (height x width) column of water in a container, initially at rest.
+A small obstacle (0.024m x 0.048m) is placed in the middle of the container's base.
+Under the action of gravity the water column collapses, interacts with the obstacle leading to a formation of a jet that impacts to a wall.
 The computational domain is a 2D rectangular box with dimensions 0.584m x 0.584m.
 The top of the domain is left open, when the rest of the boundary patches act as free slip walls.
 In the following figure, a